I wrote a follow-up to this blog post on 4 October 2017. If of interest, link: Thoughts on the Saft Part II: SAFT Harder

 These are non-trivial continuing compliance obligations which are of fundamental relevance for cryptocurrencies – keeping in mind that a blockchain is traditionally the back-end of a fully automatic system designed to facilitate the instantaneous peer-to-peer transfer of digital property (meaning it’s likely to be classed as “interstate commerce”).
 Whether the rules bite depends on whether the SAFT is a vanilla investment contract wrapping itself around an unregulated token, or a vanilla investment contract wrapping itself around a more exotic investment contract.
 It’s important to know what the answer is up front because:

-- Rule 144 won’t fly either.
-Nobody is going to get a legal opinion every time they open a crypto wallet.
+Third, Rule 144 won’t fly either – at least not for the kind of trading that we see on today’s ICO market.
+Nobody is going to get a legal opinion every time they open their crypto wallet.

 As to the exchanges themselves, the question of whether a token is or is not a security is relevant for the purposes of Section 5 of the Securities Exchange Act of 1934, which states